DEGAorg/midnight-mcp/.github/PULL_REQUEST_TEMPLATE.md

 - [x] No breaking changes to public APIs
 - [x] Production ready

----

-## 🎓 Related Documentation
+## Related Documentation

 - Architecture diagrams in `.github/pr-images/`
-- Weekly summary: `/Users/apple/dev/workstuff/MIDNIGHTAI-SIM/team/weekly-summary.md`
 - Identus integration: `identus-mcp/README.md`
 - API documentation: `src/api/README.md` (to be added)

----

-## 👥 Credits
+## Credits

-Built for the **Midnight AI Social Simulation** project - deploying 100-500 AI agents in a persistent Minecraft-based game world with Midnight blockchain integration.
+Built for the Midnight AI Social Simulation project - deploying 100-500 AI agents in a persistent Minecraft-based game world with Midnight blockchain integration.

----

-## 🚀 Ready for Review
+## Summary

 This PR is production-ready and represents a complete transformation of the codebase:
-- ✅ All tests passing
+- All tests passing
-- ✅ Professional architecture
+- Professional architecture
-- ✅ Scalable to 500 agents
+- Scalable to 500 agents
-- ✅ Real DID integration
+- Real DID integration
-- ✅ Multiple deployment options
+- Multiple deployment options

-Ready to merge and deploy! 🎉
+Ready for review and merge.